wangziming1226-netizen/Master-Thesis-HealHandUnityProject/READMEE.md

 1. Open Unity Hub.
 2. Select **Add**.
 3. Choose the project root folder.
-4. Open the project using a compatible Unity 6.x version.
+4. Open the project using Unity 6000.0.58f1 (Unity 6).
+Using a different Unity version may trigger package, scene, or project-setting upgrades.
 5. Allow Unity to restore the dependencies defined in `Packages/manifest.json`.

 ### 3. Run in the Unity Editor